 A very unique restaurant where you can taste Asian, Africa, and South American cuisines thanks to their diverse team in the kitchen.
 They also organize cooking workshops and concerts, so make sure you check out the place when visiting Ljubljana.

 These are the places that we would like you to experience.
 Whether in the rain, mist, snow or heat, Ljubljana will show you how independent and less explored in terms of tourism she is.
 This makes her even more attractive.
 Her cobblestone streets, terracotta roofs and cozy feelings amidst varied architectural styles will put you at ease.

 Maybe it’s not a city for those who look for a typical western metropolitan experience but we hope she will continue to keep her wild innocence and tranquil homey feeling.

 Note: A big thanks goes to Tevz Cernigoj from Watermelone bike tours.
 The boat trip and our stay in Tresor hostel was provided by Visit Ljubljana.
-All opinions, suggestions, wet clothing and cravings for ice-cream in Cacao are our own.
+All opinions, suggestions and cravings for ice-cream in Cacao are our own.